 2. For whom is the new standard relevant?

-It is relevant for all organizations that want and need to calculate logistic emissions for the logistic services they use (owned or contracted), e.g., logistic service providers, logistic operators, shippers, and others.
+It is relevant for all organizations that want and need to calculate logistic emissions for the logistic services they use (owned or contracted), e.g., logistic service providers, logistic operators, and shippers.
 It covers freight and passenger transportation and transfer processes (hubs).

 3. What are the Highlights of ISO 14083?